 Cut Back on Calories

 For women, unless you're considered very active (the equivalent to walking more than 3 miles a day at 3 to 4 miles per hour), you'll want to consume approximately 200 fewer calories in your 50s than you did in your 40s, according to the latest dietary guidelines from the USDA.
 The reason?
 That loss of muscle that comes with age results in a slower metabolism.
-If you're moderately active (equivalent to walking about 1.5 to 3 miles per day at 3 to 4 miles per hour), that means going from 2000 calories a day to 1800.
+If you're moderately active (equivalent to walking about 1.5 to 3 miles per day at 3 to 4 miles per hour), that means going from as estimated 2000 calories a day to 1800.
 And if you don't workout at all (which is about to change, of course), then you'll want to go from 1800 calories a day to 1600.
 If you're very active, you can hold steady at 2200 — at least until you hit 60, when you can drop to 2000.

 For men, the numbers are a little different (because, guys, you're slower to lose muscle mass compared women, so your metabolisms are still humming).
-Your calories counts stay the same until you hit 56, when — if you're very active — you'll want to go from 2800 to 2600 calories a day.
+Your calories counts stay the same until you hit 56, when — if you're very active — you'll want to go from an estimated 2800 to 2600 calories a day.
 Otherwise, you can aim for 2400 calories a day if you're moderately active, and 2200 if your lifestyle is basically sedentary.

 Get Enough Calcium